-Social insurance payments are generally the best type of welfare payment to receive, as they are not means tested for the person claiming.
+Social insurance payments are not means tested for the person claiming.
 This means that your social insurance payment will not be affected by any savings or property that you may have.
 However, if you want to claim an increase for an adult or child dependent, your spouse/partner's means will determine whether or not you qualify for an increased payment.

-Check with your local Social Welfare Office or the Department's Information Service, Tel: 1890 66 22 44 to see if you have the right amount of paid and credited contributions to qualify for different payments.
+Check with your local Social Welfare Office or the Department's Information Service, Tel: 1890 66 22 44, to see if you have the right amount of paid and credited contributions to qualify for different payments.
 Remember to have your PPS number ready when you make the call.